Poset models for Weyl group analogs of symmetric functions and Schur functions

 {\bf \MinQuasiMinRemark}\ \ In fact, the sufficient conditions stated in \MinQuasiMinTheorem\ can be weakened as follows.
-In the minuscule case, {\sl (2)} can be replaced by: Whenever $\langle \alpha_{i},\alpha_{j}^{\vee} \rangle = 0 = \langle \alpha_{j},\alpha_{i}^{\vee} \rangle$, then no $\{i,j\}$-component of $R$ is isomorphic to any member of the family of edge-colored posets whose first two members are depicted in Figure B.3.1.
-In the quasi-minuscule case, {\sl (2)} can be replaced by this same statement and {\sl (3)} can be replaced by: whenever $\langle \alpha_{i},\alpha_{j}^{\vee} \rangle = -1 = \langle \alpha_{j},\alpha_{i}^{\vee} \rangle$, then no $\{i,j\}$-component of $R$ is isomorphic to any member of the family of edge-colored posets whose first two members are depicted in Figure B.3.2.
-However, the proof of \MinQuasiMinTheorem\ given in Appendix A uses the simpler and stronger hypotheses of the theorem statement above. \QED
+In the minuscule case, {\sl (2)} can be replaced by: Whenever $\langle \alpha_{i},\alpha_{j}^{\vee} \rangle = 0 = \langle \alpha_{j},\alpha_{i}^{\vee} \rangle$, then no $\{i,j\}$-component of $R$ is isomorphic to any member of the family of edge-colored posets whose first two members are depicted in \TangledFigure.1.
+In the quasi-minuscule case, {\sl (2)} can be replaced by this same statement and {\sl (3)} can be replaced by: whenever $\langle \alpha_{i},\alpha_{j}^{\vee} \rangle = -1 = \langle \alpha_{j},\alpha_{i}^{\vee} \rangle$, then no $\{i,j\}$-component of $R$ is isomorphic to any member of the family of edge-colored posets whose first two members are depicted in \TangledFigure.2.
+However, the proof of \MinQuasiMinTheorem\ given above uses the simpler and stronger hypotheses of the theorem statement. \QED

 {\bf Supporting graphs as splitting posets.} {\em For the remainder of this section we assume Weyl's character formula (\WeylsTheorem).
 No results from later sections depend on the results we develop in the remainder of this section.}